 Disturbing content is not just ghosts or can scare your kids

-Disturbing content includes not only unreal horror movies like ghosts, violence (Valak, The Conjuring, Saw, etc.) but also images/videos of:
+Disturbing content includes not only unreal horror movies like ghosts, and violence (Valak, The Conjuring, Saw, etc.) but also images/videos of:

 - Blood and gore